- Access control

 Extract configuration example

-The following code example shows the configuration of a job that exports data to single newline-delimited JSON file.
+The following code example shows the configuration of a job that exports data to a comma-separated values (CSV) file.

 The destinationUris property indicates the location(s) and file name(s) where BigQuery should export your files to.
 Usually, you'll pass a single value so that BigQuery exports to a single file, but you can alternately pass one or more wildcard URIs.
 For more information on what to specify for the